 Since 1878, the fortunes of Western University and the City of London have been indelibly linked.

-Western has grown into London's fourth largest employer, home to 4,000 full-time faculty and staff, 35,000 students and 306,000 alumni around the world who are forever connected to the City.
+Western has grown into London's fourth largest employer, home to 4,000 full-time faculty and staff, 35,000 students and 305,000 alumni across more than 150 countries who are forever connected to the City.
 The university's teaching, research and service missions encompass a wide range of activities that are an integral part of the London community.

 Our commitment to London has been steadfast for more than 130 years, and will be absolute for the next 130 years and beyond.
 Be sure and explore our city.